soft-eng-practicum/ForkKnightGame/README.md

 An Android Device (Version 2.2 or Higher),
 Android APK,
-Windows OS (optional, but this guide is for windows), and USB connection to OS
+Windows OS (optional, but this guide is for windows), and USB connection from the device to the Operating System.

-A tutorial is as follows:
+A tutorial to download and work with the Android APK is as follows:

 1. The download links are as follows: http://code.google.com/android/intro/installing.html
 2. http://dl.google.com/android/android_usb_windows.zip